-One of our favorite activities in Bogota is going up Monserrate mountain in Guadalupe neighbourhood from where you can see the whole city like on the palm of your hand.
+One of our favorite activities in Bogota is going up Monserrate mountain in the Guadalupe neighborhood, where you can see the whole city like on the palm of your hand.

-We walked up twice, both times on weekends when there were many people going up - we were never alone, it felt quite safe, plus there are several guards patrolling the area.
+We walked up twice, both times on weekends when many people were going up – we were never alone, it felt quite safe, plus several guards are patrolling the area.

 Both rides offer spectacular views of the area.
-As an option you can combine two different experiences; walk one way and take a cable car back or take funicular up and cable car back.
+As an option, you can combine two different experiences; walk one way and take a cable car back or take a funicular up and cable car back.

 2. Salt Cathedral

 Recommended by Stefan and Sebastien from Nomadic Boys

 The Salt Cathedral of Zipaquirá, or “Catedral de Sal,” was one of our favorite day trips from Bogota.